Competitiveness Council configuration (COMPET)

 On research, innovation and space, the Council aims to strengthen the scientific and technological base of European industry, thus boosting its international competitiveness and driving growth and jobs.
 It is also working with the European Space Agency to develop European space policy.

-Priorities of the Competitiveness Council during the Slovak presidency
+Priorities of the Competitiveness Council during the Maltese presidency

 The Maltese presidency plans to make progress on the legislative dossiers issued under the Digital Single Market strategy, presented in May 2015, and the Single Market strategy on goods and services, presented on 28 October 2015.

 It will give priority to the e-commerce package and take forward discussions on the proposed regulation on cross-border portability of online content services in the internal market.
 It will also take forward discussion on the copyright reform.

 In addition, the Maltese presidency intends to build on the work done by the Slovak presidency on the proposal for a regulation of the European Parliament and the Council on cooperation between national authorities responsible for the enforcement of consumer protection laws, with the aim of reaching a general approach.